Antik21/mira-v1-rs-jni/README.md

-# mira-v1-rs
+# mira-v1-rs-jni

-Rust SDK for Mira DEX v1.
+JNI version of Rust SDK for Mira DEX v1.
+**Goal:** Compilation and integration to JVM Kotlin project

+# STATUS
+At the moment, Rust SDK is not fully implemented.
+We are waiting for the implementation to be completed.